MobyNL/robotframework-mitmlibrary/readme.md

 The Robot Framework MITM Library is a custom library for [Robot Framework](https://robotframework.org/) that enables seamless integration with the Python package [mitm](https://github.com/mitmproxy/mitmproxy).
 This library allows you to automate and test scenarios involving Man-in-the-Middle (MITM) proxy functionality within your Robot Framework test suites.

+If you need help, have suggestions or want to discuss anything, feel free to contact through the [slack channel](https://robotframework.slack.com/archives/C06M2J3J8AC).

 ## Features

 - Interact with MITM proxy using Robot Framework keywords.